 A Baptised Catholic can also be defined as one who has been baptised by the Rites of Baptism of one of the various Churches in communion with the See of Rome (cf Catechism of the Catholic Church 1203).
 Written evidence of this baptism can be obtained by recourse to the Baptismal Registers of the church in which the baptism took place.

 A person who has been baptised in a separate ecclesial community and subsequently received into full communion with the Catholic Church by the Rite of Reception of Baptised Christians into the Full Communion of the Catholic Church.
 Written evidence of their reception into full communion with the Catholic Church can be obtained by recourse to the Register of Receptions, or in some cases a sub-section of the Baptismal Registers of the Church in which the Rite of Reception took place.

 The Governing Body will require written evidence in the form of a Certificate of Reception before applications for school places can be considered for categories of ‘Baptised Catholics’.
 A Certificate of Reception is to include full name, date of birth, date of reception and parent(s) name(s).
 The certificate must also show that it is copied from the records kept by the place of reception.

-PARENTS MUST COMPLETE A LOCAL AUTHORITY PREFERENCE FORM/ON-LINE APPLICATION AND SHOULD, IF APPLYING UNDER ANY OF THE FAITH CRITERIA, COMPLETE A SCHOOL SUPPLEMENTARY FORM.
+PARENTS MUST COMPLETE A LOCAL AUTHORITY PREFERENCE FORM/ON-LINE APPLICATION AND SHOULD, IF APPLYING UNDER ANY OF THE FAITH CRITERIA, COMPLETE THE SCHOOL SUPPLEMENTARY FORM BELOW.